 The demand for English teachers in the business world is high, and if you know how to teach English at all, you can fill that demand.

-You can have lively and effective classes using the pieces of knowledge I’m about to give you.
+You can have lively and effective classes using the 7 tips on teaching business English I’m about to give you.

-1. Knowing Your Students’ Expectations Improves Student Happiness and Success Rates.
+1. Know Your Students’ Expectations to Improve Success Rates

 All students have objectives when taking an English class, but this is especially true of Business English students.